codygreen/llm_api_server/objective4/README.md

 Since we already have a container image for our AI model API we can leverage a docker compose file to deploy our api and nginx containers.

-Create a new file called _docker-compose.yml_ with the following code:
+Create a new file called _docker-compose.yml_ with the following code or use the _docker-compose.yml_ file in the _objective4_ folder:

 ```dockerfile
 version: "3.8"